Abdalrhman1989/Abd-Alrhman-Darra/README.md

 ## 💼 Professional Experience
 - **Web Developer** at uBreak WeFix, Odense, Denmark.
 Developed WooCommerce platform and website.
 - **Film Producer** at IWCS, Kvistgård, Denmark.
 Worked on animation, design, and production of promotional materials and tutorials.

-## 🌱 Currently Seeking
-An **internship** for my final semester to fulfill my educational requirements and to apply and expand my knowledge and skills in **web development**.
-I am looking for an environment where my recent education in web development can be put to practical use and further developed.

 ## 📫 How to Reach Me
 - Email: [abdalrhmanaldarra@gmail.com](mailto:abdalrhmanaldarra@gmail.com)